Skip to main content

 -H "Authorization: Bearer $SCRIP_API_KEY"

-Then use the id from the response to fetch their balance:
+Then use that id to fetch their balances:

 curl https://api.scrip.dev/v1/participants/PARTICIPANT_UUID/balances \